 First the National Monument – MONAS – quite pretty during the day, but stunning at night.

-This 132m high National Monument (Monumen Nasional in Indonesian) – or MONAS is in the centre of Merdeka Square – near Gambir Station.
+This 132m high National Monument (Monumen Nasional in Indonesian) – or MONAS is in the center of Merdeka Square – near Gambir Station.
 It commemorates the Indonesian struggle and fight for independence.

-There’s lots of flashing lights, flat screens and random videos, but there is little cohesive story (the storyboards jump from 1880 to the Japanese occupation in the 1940’s…).
+There are lots of flashing lights, flat screens, and random videos, but there is little cohesive story (the storyboards jump from 1880 to the Japanese occupation in the 1940s…).

 It’s all flash and little substance – it fails to track the history of banking and money in Indonesia, which would seem to be a basic of this type of museum, historic items – like the old offices which give annoyingly little detail of the age, the date of the equipment and furniture or when and why it was used.

-It’s also no longer free – albeit cheap, its now now 5,000 IDR.
+It’s also no longer free – albeit cheap, it’s now 5,000 IDR.
 Luckily we’d arrived just after 1330, so the audio guide was no longer available if the storyboards and videos were anything to go by, we’d swerved a bullet.